segfaulted02/simple-networking/project2a/README.md

 Hello Chad! @chad
 ```

-In order to disconnect, simply hit Contrl-C to disconnect from the server.
+In order to disconnect, simply hit Control-C to disconnect from the server.

 ## Grading Notes

+Oddly, although the JSON data correctly sends to the server, messages cannot seem to be received from the chatrooms.
+I do not know the cause for these issues.
+However, when sending direct messages, it all works as intended.